pokaa3a/how-to-set-up-env-for-deep-learning/install_anaconda.md

 $ bash ~/Downloads/Anaconda3-2019.03-Linux-x86_64.sh
 ```
 At the end of the installation, the installer will ask if you want to change environment variable in `~/.bashrc`.
 I suggest **NOT** to do that or it will contaminate the normal Python environment.
-3. Create a virtual environment of Python 3.6:
+3. Create a virtual environment called `py36` of Python 3.6:
 ```
 $ ~/anaconda3/bin/conda create --name py36 python=3.6
 ```